Do You Love to Sing?

 Although the club is centered in the Flushing/Bayside area, singers and audiences come from all parts of Queens, Long Island, and the Metropolitan area.

-With over 1,200 selections in its growing library, the club (currently with 24 singing members) works hard to bring its audiences fresh, challenging, and varied programs.
+With over 1,600 selections in its growing library, the club (currently with more than two dozen singing members) works hard to bring its audiences fresh, challenging, and varied programs.

-The club's roster of 23 active members, together with its associate (nonsinging) members, includes men of all ages and reflects the wonderful ethnic diversity of our community.
+The club's roster includes men of all ages and reflects the wonderful ethnic diversity of our community.
+The club welcomes associate (nonsinging) members -- men and women -- who help us in incalculable ways.

 We extend a sincere and cordial welcome to any man over 18 who would like to sing and enjoy an evening of fun and fellowship once a week.
 No previous experience is required and ability to read music is not necessary.
 Continuing education is a priority and in the interest of ever improving our performances, we provide choral and musical training.
 Transportation to rehearsals may be available if needed.
 The club publishes a quarterly newsletter to keep members updated about activities and goings on.